 Stir in 1/2 cup cold water and then set aside to cool.
 (While waiting, you can whip your cream to stiff peaks if using whipping cream.)

-Once the gelatin mixture is lukewarm, whisk in the whipped cream thoroughly until blended.
+Once the gelatin mixture has started to set with a slight jiggle, add the whipped cream and whisk thoroughly until blended.

 Pour the mixture into each glass until you've reached 1/4 inch below the rim.